awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/health-enhanced.md

 In addition to collecting and presenting information about your environment's resources, Elastic Beanstalk monitors the resources in your environment for several error conditions and provides notifications to help you avoid failures and resolve configuration issues\.
 [Factors that influence your environment's health](#health-enhanced-factors) include the results of each request served by your application, metrics from your instances' operating system, and the status of the most recent deployment\.

-You can view health status in real time by using the [environment dashboard](health-enhanced-console.md) in the AWS Management Console or the [eb health](health-enhanced-ebcli.md) command in the [Elastic Beanstalk command line interface](eb-cli3.md) \(EB CLI\)\.
+You can view health status in real time by using the [environment dashboard](health-enhanced-console.md) in the Elastic Beanstalk console or the [eb health](health-enhanced-ebcli.md) command in the [Elastic Beanstalk command line interface](eb-cli3.md) \(EB CLI\)\.
 To record and track environment and instance health over time, you can configure your environment to publish the information gathered by Elastic Beanstalk for enhanced health reporting to Amazon CloudWatch as custom metrics\.
 CloudWatch [charges](https://aws.amazon.com/cloudwatch/pricing/) for custom metrics apply to all metrics other than `EnvironmentHealth`, which is free of charge\.

 Enhanced health reporting requires a version 2 or newer [ platform version](concepts.platforms.md)\.
 To monitor resources and publish metrics, your environment must have both an [instance profile and service](#health-enhanced) role\.
 The Multicontainer Docker platform doesn't include a web server by default, but can be used with enhanced health reporting if you configure your web server to [provide logs in the proper format](health-enhanced-serverlogs.md)\.